 Benefits of an Herbal Face Steam

 Steam is often used in spas as part of a facial treatment.
-Facial steams are touted for their ability to open pores, soften skin and improve circulation.
+Facial steams are touted for their ability to open pores, soften skin, and improve circulation.

-Inhaling steam can help loosen congestion and offer relief from coughing.
+I’ve used herbal steams for years for their ability to soothe coughing and congestion during illness.
 If I catch a cold, I often do an herbal face steam before bed to help me sleep.

-Herbal Face Steam Ingredients
+Herbal Face Steam Recipe

-How to prepare
+How to Prepare

-Fold a towel in half and place on a sturdy, heat-proof, flat surface like a counter or table.
+- Fold a towel in half and place it on a sturdy, heat-proof, flat surface like a counter or table.

 Herbal Face Steam Instructions

 - Lean over the pot and cover head with a towel to create a tent, letting as little air escape as possible.

-Slowly breathe in the steam for up to 10 minutes.
+- Slowly breathe in the steam for up to 10 minutes.
 I find it helpful to try to breathe in through my nose and out through my mouth at first and then eventually try to breathe in and out through the nose to loosen congestion.
 If needed, let any mucus fall into the pot (yes, I know it is gross, but the pot can be washed!).

-When finished, pour out the liquid and herbs in the pot (never reuse!) and thoroughly wash the pot.
+- When finished, pour out the liquid and herbs in the pot (never reuse!) and thoroughly wash the pot.
 For skin benefits, I also like to wipe my face with a 50/50 mix of apple cider vinegar and water after a face steam to tone skin and remove anything that has loosened from the pores.